balaji0852/scatter-plot-react/README.md

 }

-Inorder use the component just clone this repo and copy the "graph-components" folder into your react project.
+Inorder to use the component just clone this repo and copy the "graph-components" folder to your react project.

 Later import and use the "ScatterPlot" component within your desired component present in your react project, like shown below :